Rhododendron Photos, Facts, and Care Tips

 Finding the Flowers

 Plant stores and nurseries often have a wide selection of rhododendrons that can be purchased.
 They may also provide information about the plants and offer useful workshops.
 In addition, many rhododendron societies provide information and growing instructions.
 Most of these societies have very helpful websites.
-It's easy for a flower enthusiast to find help.
+It's easy for a flower enthusiast to find help if they need it.

 - The American Rhododendron Society website contains a lot of helpful information about rhododendrons and azaleas.
 The society has chapters in the United States, Canada, and other countries.

 - Useful rhododendron information can also be found at the website of the Royal Horticultural Society.